 The cook time will generally stay the same for each risotto and doesn’t vary based on the ingredients you add.
-You may, however, choose to add in another ingredient that requires a different cooking method, for example Eggs Benedict Risotto.
+You may, however, choose to add in another ingredient that requires a different cooking method, for example, Eggs Benedict Risotto.

-The cook times will also remain the same based on whichever type of broth you use whether it be beef, fish, chicken or vegetable, because the rice granules require the same cook time of about 16-18 minutes.
+The cook times will also remain the same based on whichever type of broth you use whether it be beef, fish, chicken or vegetable because the rice granules require the same cook time of about 16-18 minutes.

-Follow these basic suggestions regarding cook time and ratio of liquid to risotto and your guests will want seconds!
+Follow these basic suggestions regarding cook time and the ratio of liquid to risotto and your guests will want seconds!
 If you don’t have much experience or it’s the first time you’re making it, make sure to follow the recipe step by step but above all just enjoy the process because the care that you put into it will show up in the results.